Agoric/documentation/main/zoe/guide/README.md

   return { creatorInvitation };
 };
 ```

-The `creatorInvitation` is only available to the contract instance's creator.
+The `creatorInvitation` is only available to the contract instance's creator
 (see [`startInstance`](../api/zoe.md#e-zoe-startinstance-installation-issuerkeywordrecord-terms)).
-The creator can use it (by making an offer with it) or send it to some other party.
+The creator can use it to make their own offer, or can send it to some other party.